Charlottesville judge: 'Plowshares' trial set, Lee statue savers can learn where bronze lies

 "That led to a number of confrontations," said Tate.

-Judge Peatross delivered a further blow to the Plowshares effort Monday by rejecting the city's effort to get a pre-trial appeal in front of the Virginia Court of Appeals.
+Judge Peatross also rejected the city's effort to get a pre-trial appeal in front of the Virginia Court of Appeals.
 At the same time, he delivered a blow to the plaintiffs by rejecting their motion for a summary judgment, a ruling they sought to give their side a victory without trial.

 The plaintiffs declined to comment as they exited the courthouse, but defense attorney Tate spoke on the topic of answering what happened to the bronze.